nasa/harmony-netcdf-to-zarr/README.md

 and update the `.env` with the correct values.

-#### Python & Project Dependencies (Optional)
+### Python & Project Dependencies

-If you would like to do local development outside of Docker, install Python (3.9), and create a Python virtual environment.
+In order to be able to run the automated tests after making changes, install Python (3.9), and create a Python virtual environment.

 Install project dependencies:

     $ python -m pip install --upgrade pip
     $ make install

-### Development with Docker

-If you'd rather not build the image locally (as instructed below), you can simply pull the latest image:

-    $ docker pull ghcr.io/nasa/harmony-netcdf-to-zarr

-Some of the [Makefile](./Makefile) targets referenced below include an optional argument that allows us to use a local copy of
-`harmony-service-lib-py` (which is useful for concurrent development):

-    $ make target-name LOCAL_SVCLIB_DIR=../harmony-service-lib-py

-#### Testing & Running the Service Independently

-To run unit tests, coverage reports, or run the service on a sample message _outside_ of the entire Harmony stack, start by building new runtime and test images:

-*IMPORTANT*: If Minikube is installed, be sure to do these steps in a shell in which has *not* been updated to point to the Minikube Docker daemon.
-This is usually done via a shell `eval` command.
-Doing so will cause tests and the service to fail due to limitations in Minikube.

-    $ make build-image
-    $ make build-test-image

-Run unit tests and generate overage reports.
-This will mount the local directory into the container and run the unit tests.
-So all tests will reflect local changes to the service.

-    $ make test-in-docker

-Finally, run the service using an example Harmony operation request ([example/harmony-operation.json](example/harmony-operation.json)) as input.
-This will reflect local changes to this repo, but will not include local changes to the Harmony Service Lib.

-    $ make run-in-docker

-#### Testing & Running the Service in Harmony
+## Running & Testing the Service

-*Without local Harmony Service Lib changes*:

 If using Minikube, be sure your environment is pointed to the Minikube Docker daemon:

     $ eval $(minikube docker-env)

-Build the image:
+Build the Docker image:

     $ make build-image

+or build the image using a local copy of `harmony-service-lib-py` (useful for concurrent development):

+    $ make target-name LOCAL_SVCLIB_DIR=../harmony-service-lib-py

 You can now run a workflow in your local Harmony stack and it will execute using this image.